ORNL/AdditiveFOAM/tutorials/AMB2018-02-B/README.md

 `meltPoolDimensions` writes melt-pool length, width, and depth data.
 `solidificationData` writes solidification events for CET analysis.
 `ExaCA` writes temperature history data for ExaCA input files.

+The ExaCA function object supports refinement on a fixed processor decomposition but not runtime mesh redistribution.
+Keep the distributor set to `type none` in `constant/dynamicMeshDict` when combining ExaCA with an active refinement model.

 The `Allrun` script calls the reconstruction helpers after the solver finishes: